pierreDev33/crawler.ninja/README.md

 The Crawler calls plugin functions depending on what kind of object is crawling (html pages, css, script, links, redirection, ...).
 When the crawl ends, the end callback is called (secong argument of the function init).

-If you want used the default options (see below), you can pass null in the first argument of the method init.
+You can also reduce the scope of the crawl by using the different crawl options (see below the section :  option references).

 ## Create a new plugin

-The following code show you the events callbacks that your have to implement for creating a new plugin.
+The following code show you the functions that your have to implement for creating a new plugin.

 This is not mandatory to implement all plugin functions.
-You can also reduce the scope of the crawl by using the different crawl options (see below the section :  option references).

 ```javascript
 function Plugin() {